Walid-Ahmed/imageclassifierSuite/README.md

  1. Loss curve
  2. Accuracy curve
  3. Loss and accuracy curves
- 4. The model as a .keras2 file
+ 4. The model as a .h5 file and .pb file in a folder with same name as dataset
  5. The best model (highest accuracy) during training
  6. The labels in dictionary stored as a pickle file
  7. Confusion matrix as image